 Step 3 Date and Time (optional – I do not use this)

-- if used and job not run on input time and day then you need to cancel and reschedule the job
+- if used and the job is not run on input time and day then you need to cancel and reschedule the job

 - select filter (clear)

 - enter exposure time (90 secs – from magnitude and motion))

 - input number of times to run this series (5)